skip to content

 00:37:03 - Chris Ferdinandi

-I did and I have, I really only have like three, three types of content.
-So it's either you have to be logged in to see it, you have to be logged out to see it or it's available for both.
-And if it's available for both, I tell, I tell Hugo to just spit out an HTML file and make it publicly accessible.
-So there's no like kind of PHP routing that happens there and then otherwise it's very, very straightforward.
-The, the template grabs some front matter like is this public or not thing?
-And drops it into a PHP variable in the associated index dot PHP file so that it, it can figure out should the person see it or not.
-And then you mentioned flat JSON file.
-So I don't use a database anymore and it has been like shockingly awesome to just read and write up and down from a JSON file.
-So I'm using PHP and their built in hashing function to hash passwords before saving them down and then compare the provided plain text password when someone logs in against the hashed version in the database, quote unquote, the flat JSON file.
+I did, and I really only have like three types of content.
+So it's either you have to be logged in to see it, you have to be logged out to see it, or it's available for both.
+And if it's available for both, I tell Hugo to just spit out an HTML file and make it publicly accessible.
+So there's no PHP routing that happens there.
+And otherwise it's very, very straightforward.
+The template grabs some front matter, the is this public or not thing, and drops it into a PHP variable in the associated index.php file so that it can figure out: should the person see it or not?
+And then you mentioned flat JSON files.
+So I don't use a database anymore, and it has been shockingly awesome to just read and write up and down from a JSON file.
+So I'm using PHP and their built-in hashing function to hash passwords before saving them down and then compare the provided plain-text password when someone logs in against the hashed version in the database, quote unquote, the flat JSON file.
 And that's basically it.

 00:38:23 - Chris Ferdinandi